perftools/php-profiler/README.md

     },
 ```

-Here's an example to disable profiling if xdebug session is enalbed:
+Here's an example to disable profiling if xdebug session is enabled:

 ```php
     'profiler.enable' => function() {